-The inventors developed a technology based on large-scale DNA analysis that Technology identifies symbiotic networks between plants and microorganisms in the Level underground soil.
-The composition and function of microbiomes is assessed and changes in microbiota due to environmental factors can be estimated.
-By identifying 'core microbiomes', sets of microorganisms that form cores of interactions, the researchers then use them to optimize microbial functions at the individual plant and ecosystem levels (Fig. 1, Toju et al. 2018).
+The inventors developed a technology based on large-scale DNA analysis that identifies Technology symbiotic networks between plants and microorganisms in the underground soil.
+The Level composition and function of microbiomes is assessed and changes in microbiota due to environmental factors can be estimated.
+By identifying 'core microbiomes', sets of microorganisms that form cores of interactions, the researchers then use them to Potential Applications optimize microbial functions at the individual plant and ecosystem levels (Fig. 1, Toju et al. 2018).
 This means that we can utilize natural resilience via enhancing the microbial communication network underground.

 Figure 1. a) Identification of core microorganisms.
 Within a microbial network, hub microbial species or strains are defined based on network topology data.
 Microorganisms are scored based on their potential to recruit native microorganisms with diverse physiological and ecosystem functions (b) and potential for blocking pathogen/pest infection (c).
-Such roles of core microorganisms can be further reinforced by introducing pairs or sets of core microorganisms in facilitative interactions (d).
+Such roles of core microorganisms can be further • reinforced by introducing pairs or sets of core microorganisms in facilitative interactions (d).
 From Toju et al. (2018) Nature Plants 4:247-257.

-Different types of ecosystems can be analyzed including farmlands, forests, grasslands, freshwater and seawater ecosystems.
-The core species with beneficial biological functions such as the ability to decompose organic matter, transport soil . nutrients, suppress pest/pathogens, and stimulate plants' immune systems are then • chosen to 1) restore natural ecosystems 2) design sustainable ecosystems composed of more resilient species 3) produce enhanced plant seedlings to Patents No improve crop characteristics.
+Different types of ecosystems can be analyzed including farmlands, forests, grasslands, freshwater, seawater ecosystems, and former mining sites.
+The core species with beneficial biological functions such as the ability to decompose organic matter, transport soil nutrients, suppress pests/pathogens, and stimulate plants' immune systems and growth are then chosen to 1) restore natural ecosystems 2) design sustainable ecosystems composed of more resilient species 3) produce enhanced plant seedlings to improve crop characteristics 4) rehabilitate landscapes damaged by human activities such as mining sites.

-The technology was already tested in several plant species (green onions, tomatoes, komatsuna, strawberry; these were chosen for quick PoC) improving the growth and resilience of the crops by enhancing the plant-symbiont relationships (Fig.2).
-We 149918; 特許7038451; 特許 observed more yield with fewer fertilizer/pesticides.
-This technology is inherently 6899107; 特許6899107; 特許 applicable to grains/trees.
+The technology has already been tested in several plant species and the real field (larch tree, green onions, tomatoes, komatsuna, and strawberry) improving the growth and resilience of the crops by enhancing the plant-symbiont relationships (Fig.2).
+We observed more yield with fewer fertilizer/pesticides.
+This technology is inherently applicable to other grains or trees.

 Figure 2.
-Tomato without symbiotic fungi (left) and tomato with fungi (right).
+Green onion without symbiotic fungi (left) and with fungi (right).